Shostakovich and Sibelius

 Get tickets now

-The driving intensity of Shostakovich’s Tenth Symphony is complimented here by the soaring breadth of Sibelius’ Violin Concerto performed by Nikolaj Szeps-Znaider.
+The driving intensity of Shostakovich’s Tenth Symphony is complemented here by the soaring breadth of Sibelius’ Violin Concerto performed by Nikolaj Szeps-Znaider.